Home People Places Trees Resources Stories

 Although there is no evidence of a specific encounter, and there is no mention of a curse in the family manuscript of 1819, some family stories relate how in an act of self-protection, or perhaps overzealousness, Antoine killed members of the Choptank, perhaps the tribe of Chief Hatchwop, and consequently the Indians cursed his family with blindness.
 There is no doubt that Antoine's 2nd son Moses went blind in his early 20's, from what we today assume was Retinitus Pigmentosa, and that the "curse of blindness" afflicted 9 of Moses's children and more than 40 of his descendants.

 Of course, before deciding whether there was ever really a curse, bear in mind that the 1800's produced a number of so-called 'Indian Curse' stories.
-Perhaps the most famous being the curse of Tecumseh that has supposedly killed sitting Presidents elected every 20 years since 1860, the narrow exception being Ronald Reagan.
+Perhaps the most famous of them was the curse of Tecumseh that supposedly killed sitting Presidents elected every 20 years from 1860 to 1960.
 Just as this curse is unlikely to have been uttered, it is equally unlikely that a LeCompte curse was invoked.

 However, I must note that as a direct male descendant of the first blind Moses LeCompte, I can attest that I, like my father's before me, although not blind, am quite helpless without a thick pair of spectacles mounted on my nose.